Russian wedding traditions: Crowning

 Attendants hold wedding crowns above the heads of a couple as the priest prays.

 In the Eastern Orthodox Church, Holy Matrimony is considered a Sacred Mystery and the sign of the marriage is not the exchange of rings (done at the Betrothal) but rather the placing of crowns on the heads of the bride and groom.
 For this reason, this ceremony of the wedding is referred to as the Mystery of Crowning.

 The priest leads the couple into the center of the church, where they stand on a piece of new, rose-colored fabric, symbolizing their entry into a new life.
 The bride and groom each publicly profess that they are marrying of their own free will and that they have not promised themselves to another.

 After a litany and several longer prayers, the priest places crowns on the heads of the bride and the groom.
 These are then usually held over their heads by members of the wedding party.
 Following that are readings from the Epistle and Gospel, litanys, brief prayers, and the sharing of a "common cup" of wine (or grape juice) by the bride and groom.

 A procession then takes place during which the priest wraps his epitrachelion (stole) around the joined hands of the bride and groom and leads them, and the attendants holding the crowns, three times around an analogion on which the Gospel Book has been placed.
 This short procession symbolizes the pilgrimage of wedded life.

 An old custom was that the bride and groom would wear their wedding crowns for eight days, but in modern times, crowns are often removed after the service.
 The priest traditionally gives more blessings for the bride and groom, and then the dismisses the wedding party and congregation.

 Civil ceremony

 Following the traditional ceremony, the couple must have a civil ceremony called rospis' v zagse.
 This ceremony takes place at the Department of Public Services, formally known as ZAGS.
 At the office, the couple is greeted by family members with bread and salt.
 The ceremony ranges from 15 to 30 minutes and during this time, rings are exchanged and the couple is pronounced husband and wife.

 In some regions, the parents offer the married couple two crystal glasses, which they are asked to break.
-The ideology is that the number of shard will be the number of years the marriage will last.
+The ideology is that the number of shards will be the number of years the marriage will last.

 It is also customary for the married couple to release either balloons or, more preferred, two white doves to symbolize their love and partnership.
 The bride also releases another balloon with her maiden name written on it, symbolic of its farewell.